mike99mac/minimy-mike99mac/hardware/README.md

 From this sketch, values are entered into the G-Code software.

-The figures below show show screen shots from the G-Code entered in at easel.com.
+The figures below show screen shots from the G-Code entered in at easel.com.

 ![](Panel1.png)